The Community is Your Classroom

 Partnership Agreement for UW-Superior Students (PASS Agreement)

-As required by UW-System Policy, students need to have a Partnership Agreement for UW-Superior Students (PASS Agreement) on file before they begin internship, academic service-learning, community-based research, volunteering, or other types of community engagement experiences with an external organization.
-A PASS Agreement protects students and community partners from any risk and liability that could arise while they are working with one another.
+As required by the Universities of Wisconsin, students need to have a Partnership Agreement for UW-Superior Students (PASS Agreement) on file before they begin any undergraduate or graduate internship, academic service-learning, community-based research, volunteering, field work, practicum, clinicals, student-teaching, capstone, or other types of community engagement experiences with an external organization.
+At UW-Superior, all PASS Agreements are facilitated through the Link Center.

 We’re Here to Help